-On my Visible Thinking in the Museum trainings we teach participants facilitation skills for use on guided tours or educational programmes with art and museum objects.
-I use this image (above) of an angry teacher (!) to get the discussion started with the question ‘What is facilitation?’
+During Visible Thinking in the Museum training, I teach participants facilitation skills for guided tours or educational programmes with art and museum objects.
+I use this image (above) of an angry teacher (!) to start the discussion with the question, ‘What is facilitation?’

 What is facilitation?
 What is a facilitator?

 The word facilitate actually comes from the Latin which means to ‘make easy’.
 A facilitator is basically a person whose role is to guide people through a process to an effective result.
 On a guided tour or educational programme, facilitation is centred around guiding processes and creating participation.